 In order to properly ensure the long-term accessibility and preservation of these collections, they do not circulate and must be used by researchers in the designated Reading Room, except under special circumstances with the express permission of the Archives Supervisor, the Associate Director for Technical Services, or the Library Director.

-The Reading Room is open daily from 8am – 4pm.
+The Reading Room is open Monday through Friday from 8am – 4pm.
 An appointment is preferred in order to locate and prepare materials for research.
 Please call or email.